uktrade/wdio-image-diff/README.md

 Alternatively you can use `takeElement(elementCssPath)` function if you want to narrow down the area you are testing in the page.

+## CLI

+You can use wdio-image-diff client to update the baselines when needed.
+The way the baseline images are updated is by copying the comparison images over to the baseline folder, simply run the command below:

+`$ wdio-image-diff -u`

+It's important that you ensure the comparison image is the correct representation of the page under test as it will be copied over to the baseline.

 ## Options